Postponements mount as Covid disrupts midweek football action - NewsBreak

 “However, taking into account the injuries and positive Covid-19 cases in the squad, we do not have the required numbers for the match to take place.”

-League One has now seen the postponement of five games.
-Those already called off at Burton and Charlton were joined on Tuesday by the loss of the MK Dons v Cheltenham, Plymouth v Portsmouth and Wigan v Fleetwood fixtures.

-Plymouth have also had their New Year’s Day clash with AFC Wimbledon, and Fleetwood their trip to Sunderland on January, 2 called off.
+League One had seen postponements at Burton Charlton and Wigan, whose opponents Fleetwood have also had their trip to Sunderland on January 2 called off.

-A statement on Fleetwood’s website read: “Fleetwood Town’s Sky Bet League One fixtures against Wigan Athletic and Sunderland on Wednesday 29 December and Sunday 2 January respectively have been postponed.
+A statement on the club’s official website said: “Fleetwood Town’s Sky Bet League One fixtures against Wigan Athletic and Sunderland on Wednesday 29 December and Sunday 2 January respectively have been postponed.

 “The club has worked hard to ensure that it has been able to fulfil the fixture, however, taking into account the number of injuries and positive Covid-19 cases within the squad, the club does not have a sufficient number of players available in order to fulfil the fixture.

-League Two has been hit particularly hard with only two of the planned 11 fixtures remaining.
+League Two has been hit particularly hard with only three of the planned 11 fixtures remaining.

-Tranmere’s visit to Hartlepool, Colchester’s trip to Sutton and the clash between Rochdale and Port Vale were the latest to go.
+Tranmere’s visit to Hartlepool was postponed on Tuesday, with Rovers unable to fulfil the fixture, and the Sutton-Colchester clash quickly followed suit.

 “The club has worked hard to ensure that it has been able to fulfil all fixtures,” read a Tranmere statement.